theonegareth/IndoHoaxDetector/comprehensive_results/advanced_analysis.md

 - **Naive Bayes**: [0.9424, 0.9479]
 - **Logistic Regression**: [0.8821, 0.9834] (wide due to high variance)

-## 5. Key Insights
+## 6. Key Insights

-### 5.1 Model Ranking
+### 6.1 Model Ranking
 1. **SVM** – Best overall performance (F1 = 0.9818) with low variance.
 2. **Random Forest** – Very close second (F1 = 0.9752) but significantly worse than SVM.
 3. **Naive Bayes** – Moderate performance (F1 = 0.9451) with fast training.
 4. **Logistic Regression** – Lowest performance (F1 = 0.9327) and high variance.

-### 5.2 Impact of TF‑IDF Parameters
+### 6.2 Impact of TF‑IDF Parameters
 - **max_features**: 10,000 yields the highest F1 across all models.
 - **ngram_range**: (1,2) performs best for SVM, RF, and NB; (1,1) is best for Logistic Regression.

-### 5.3 Training Time vs Performance
+### 6.3 Training Time vs Performance
 - **Naive Bayes** is the fastest (≈0.17 seconds).
 - **SVM** is relatively fast (≈11 seconds).
 - **Random Forest** is the slowest (≈273 seconds) but offers excellent accuracy.
 - **Logistic Regression** is moderate (≈2.6 seconds) but underperforms.

-### 5.4 Feature Importance Insights
+### 6.4 Feature Importance Insights
 - The presence of words like `referensi`, `jelas`, `link`, `counter` strongly indicates hoax articles.
 - Words like `politik`, `sebut`, `rabu`, `kamis`, `nurita` are associated with legitimate news.
 - Bigrams such as `link counter` are highly predictive, suggesting that hoax articles often contain references to external links and counters.

+### 6.5 Error Analysis Insights
+- The SVM model achieves 99.69% accuracy on the test set, with only 39 misclassifications out of 12,595 samples.
+- Misclassifications are slightly biased toward false negatives (hoax articles predicted as legitimate), which may be acceptable depending on the application (e.g., prioritizing precision over recall).
+- The misclassified texts often contain ambiguous or mixed vocabulary that overlaps with the opposite class.

-## 6. Recommendations
+## 7. Recommendations

 ### For Production Deployment
 - **Use SVM with C=1.0, max_features=10000, ngram_range=(1,2)**.
 It provides the highest F1 score, low variance, and reasonable training time.
 - **Monitor for overfitting** because the test‑set performance is suspiciously perfect.
 Consider collecting a truly independent test set.
+- **Consider the trade‑off between false positives and false negatives** based on the application.
+If false positives (legitimate news flagged as hoax) are more costly, adjust the decision threshold.

 ### For Further Research
 - **Investigate data leakage** – ensure the test set is not contaminated with training data.
 - **Experiment with deeper feature engineering** – include character n‑grams, syntactic features, or embeddings.
 - **Try ensemble methods** – combine SVM and Random Forest predictions to potentially improve robustness.
 - **Hyperparameter tuning** – use Bayesian optimization or grid search on a narrower range around the best found values.
+- **Analyze misclassified samples** to identify patterns that the model struggles with and improve preprocessing or feature extraction.

 ### For Interpretability
 - **Use the feature importance list** to understand what linguistic patterns the model relies on.
 - **Consider deploying a simpler model** (e.g., Naive Bayes) if explainability is more important than the last 3% of F1.
+- **Examine the misclassified samples** to identify potential biases or gaps in the training data.

-## 7. Files Generated
+## 8. Files Generated

 - `svm_feature_importance.png` – bar chart of top 30 features.
 - `svm_top_features.csv` / `svm_all_features.csv` – feature coefficients.
 - `confusion_matrices/cm_*_best.png` – confusion matrices for each model.
 - `confusion_matrices/metrics_*_best.csv` – test‑set metrics.
+- `confusion_matrix_best_svm.png` – confusion matrix for the best SVM model (from error analysis).
+- `misclassified_samples.csv` – list of misclassified texts with true/predicted labels.
 - `statistical_significance.csv` – pairwise t‑test results.
 - `statistical_summary.md` – detailed statistical report.

-## 8. Conclusion
+## 9. Conclusion

 The comprehensive experiment grid identified SVM as the best‑performing model for hoax detection on this dataset.
 The model achieves an F1 score of 0.982 on cross‑validation, with statistically significant superiority over Random Forest and Naive Bayes.
 The feature importance analysis reveals interpretable patterns that align with domain intuition.
+Error analysis shows that the model misclassifies only 0.31% of test samples, with a slight bias toward false negatives.
 Further steps should focus on validating the model on a truly independent test set and exploring more advanced feature representations.

 ---
 *Generated on 2025‑12‑17*
-*Analysis scripts: `feature_importance.py`, `generate_confusion_matrices.py`, `statistical_tests_fixed.py`*
+*Analysis scripts: `feature_importance.py`, `generate_confusion_matrices.py`, `statistical_tests_fixed.py`, `error_analysis_best_model.py`*